Children’s Dentistry in Columbus, IN

 During your little one’s appointment, we will review your child’s dental and medical history, plus get any updates from you.
 We will carefully examine your child’s teeth, mouth tissues, and jaws.
 A gentle teeth cleaning will be performed, followed by a fluoride treatment.
 With each visit, we’ll provide an ongoing assessment of any changes in your child’s oral health.
 For example, your child may benefit from more fluoride, protective sealants, or dietary adjustments for ideal dental health.
 We might identify orthodontic issues, as well.

 Yes!
-Nitrous oxide is completely safe for children and has no long-term side effects.
-If you have a anxious kiddo or one that has trouble sitting still during treatment, nitrous oxide is a an easy-to-administer sedation option that will help your little one feel relaxed and comfortable throughout their dental visit.
+Sedation dentistry is completely safe for children and has no long-term side effects.
+If you have a anxious kiddo or one that has trouble sitting still during treatment, we offer sedation options that will help your little one feel relaxed and comfortable throughout their dental visit.

 Plaque wears away at tooth enamel in a process known as “demineralization.”
 Fluoride is a naturally occurring mineral that promotes remineralization of enamel, which strengthens teeth and helps protect them against cavities.
 Fluoride has even been shown to help reverse tooth decay in its early stages.